mlr-archive/wiki-old/GSOC-2015:-Implement-several-ensemble-SVMs-in-mlr.md

 * Mixture of SVM Experts (see http://dl.acm.org/citation.cfm?id=638957).
 This is one of the first approaches to ensemble SVMs, where the output of the SVM base learners is fed to a neural network that learns to control the importance of each SVM learner.
 This is a more general approach, where the SVMs could be replaced by any other base learner.

 By implementing these blocks in mlr, the practical value of mlr will enhance greatly, as it is well-known that Ensemble SVMs are in general more efficient than a single SVM.
 Potentially they can reduce the sup-quadratic runtime of SVMs to sub-quadratic, making SVMs feasible in practical terms.
-As none dedicated implementations of ensemble SVMs exist currently, these first steps will pave the road for efficient state-of-the-art SVM implementation. benefit for communinty.
+As none dedicated implementations of ensemble SVMs exist currently, these first steps will pave the road for efficient state-of-the-art SVM implementations in R.